reahl/reahl/reahl-doc/doc/tutorial/deployment.rst

    sudo su - www-data
    source /usr/local/helloapache/virtualenv/bin/activate
-   reahl-control createdbuser /etc/reahl.d/helloapache
+   reahl createdbuser /etc/reahl.d/helloapache
-   reahl-control createdb /etc/reahl.d/helloapache
+   reahl createdb /etc/reahl.d/helloapache
-   reahl-control createdbtables /etc/reahl.d/helloapache
+   reahl createdbtables /etc/reahl.d/helloapache

 Of course, all of this assumes you are installing a new application.
 If you are just upgrading your application to a new